UCANR-IGIS/ParseDroneImgs/README.md

 1. Create subfolders for each flight and move the approprite images to them
 1. Create a point Shapefile for the images taken on each flight that you can pull up in a GIS program

-Folder names for the flights conform to the recommended directory structure described at http://igis.ucanr.edu/Tech_Notes/Drone_Data/
+Folder names for the flights conform to the recommended directory structure described at <http://igis.ucanr.edu/Tech_Notes/Drone_Data/>

 ## Usage

-The script provides options to
+The script provides the user options to

 - create subdirectories for each flight
-- move or copy files into flight subdirector
+- move or copy files into subdirectories for each flight, with an additional option to separate JPGs and TIFs into separate directories (for cameras like the Parrot Sequoia)
 - define the time interval between flights
+- customize the template used to name flight subdirectories
+- specify the first flight number
 - create point shapefiles

 The script can be run from the command line, Windows Explorer's 'Send To', or any other method for launching a Python script (see also [Launching the Script](#launching-the-script) below).
 A text based menu system allows you to change options by entering one of the letters highlighted in blue.